 A Participant may request inactive status from The Service for a period not to exceed one (1) year.
 He must submit his request in writing and bring current all financial accounts with The Service.
 Inactive status is effective forty-eight (48) hours from written notification to The Service, at which time all services shall be terminated.
 All Active, Pending, and Withdrawn listings of the inactive Participant shall have their status changed to Cancelled.
 An inactive Participant may return to active status upon written request at any time prior to the expiration of the inactive period.

-Section 1.17 Property Specific Remarks
+Section 1.17 Contact Information in Publicly Accessible Data

 The only verbiage allowed in the Property Specific Remarks is property specific information.
-No other information is authorized; e.g. no internet links, advertisements, personal/company promotions or contact information including but not limited to telephone numbers, email addresses, and websites.
+No other information is authorized; e.g. no internet links, brokerage or broker advertisements, personal/company promotions or contact information including but not limited to telephone numbers, email addresses, and websites.

+No brokerage or broker contact information is allowed in any publicly accessible field, or media except for non-brokerage company information for copyright attribution, and fields intended for contact information.

 Section 1.18 Addenda